 We historically have not carried in-orbit insurance on our satellites because we assessed that the cost of insurance was uneconomical relative to the risk of failures.
 Therefore, we generally bear the risk of any in-orbit failures.
 Pursuant to the terms of the agreements governing certain portions of our indebtedness, we are required, subject to certain limitations on coverage, to maintain in-orbit insurance for our SPACEWAY 3, EchoStar XVI, and EchoStar XVII satellites.
-Based on economic analysis of the current insurance market we obtained launch plus one year in-orbit insurance, subject to certain limitations, for the EchoStar XIX, EchoStar XXI and EchoStar XXIII satellites.
+Based on economic analysis of the current insurance market we obtained launch plus one year in-orbit insurance, subject to certain limitations, for the EchoStar XIX satellite.
 Additionally, we obtained certain launch and in-orbit insurance for our interest in the EchoStar 105/SES-11 satellite.
 All other satellites, either in orbit or under construction, are not covered by launch or in-orbit insurance.
 We will continue to assess circumstances going forward and make insurance decisions on a case by case basis.

-Note 10.
-Goodwill, Regulatory Authorizations and Other Intangible Assets
+Note 8.
+Goodwill and Other Intangible Assets